 However, on account of the Gates Foundation’s heavy-handed efforts to control the development agenda, not everyone is convinced.

 If it doesn’t ask the farmers what they need, however, who does a development foundation ask?
 The answer, says the Gates Foundation, is science.
 The Gates Foundation has nailed its flag to the mast of big data and scientific rigor.
 It has aggressively pursued scientific data collection as the key to effective action in health care, education, and now agriculture.

 The problem with science, however, is that it is dissonant and contradictory.
 Scientific literature overflows with competing paradigms and answers for how to best help small farmers.

-Ceres2030 is also a partnership with the International Food Policy Research Institute of Washington, DC, and The International Institute for Sustainable Development of Winnipeg, Canada—organizations, detractors will note, with solid neoliberal credentials and strong corporate connections.
+Ceres2030 is also a partnership with the International Food Policy Research Institute of Washington, DC, and The International Institute for Sustainable Development of Winnipeg, Canada—organizations that detractors will note have solid neoliberal credentials and strong corporate connections.

 Its press release describes Ceres2030 as a “groundbreaking data project to support smallholder farmers and end hunger.”
 It will “map the fullest possible range of knowledge in agricultural research, establish protocols for systematic review, create a risk-of-bias tool, and then drill down to find the most powerful interventions that can help end hunger.”

 Its end product will supposedly “help donors prioritize investments by evaluating agricultural interventions and investment costs to achieve the UN’s sustainable development goal of zero hunger by 2030.”